noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/macie.md

 # Macie

-- Discover and protect your sensitive data at scale
+- uses machine learning to automatically discover, classify, and protect sensitive data in AWS
-- a data security service that uses machine learning (ML) and pattern matching to discover and help protect your sensitive data.
+- such as personally identifiable information (PII) or intellectual property and provides you with dashboards and alerts that give visibility into how this data is being accessed or moved

 ## my thoughts